lruslan/puppet_test/README.md

 ===========

 Functional testing of Puppet modules
-# Installation
+# Installation and configuration

-Before deal with docker imake sure SELinux is disabled!!!!
+Make sure SELinux is disabled!!!!

 To disable SELinux :
 1) Change configuration and Reboot
 /etc/selinux/config